Dear Prospective Externship Mentor:

 Most externs are candidates for the Master of Environmental Law and Policy (MELP) or Master of Energy Regulation and Law (MERL) degree.
 Some are enrolled in both the JD and MELP or MERL programs; some are attorneys who are enrolled in one of our LLM programs after years of practice.
 The curriculum requires students to take courses in the areas of resource planning and management, regulatory affairs, ethics, policy and alternative dispute resolution.

 The Environmental Law Center faculty and staff have an "open door" policy and advise students on an individual basis.
-For example, many students meet individually with their faculty advisor, Career Services staff, and the Director of Externships while determining what type of externship would be best for them, which specific externship they will pursue, and how to approach mentors.
+Many students meet individually with their faculty advisor, Career Services, and the Masters Externship Director, Anne Linehan, while determining what type of externship would be best for them, which specific externship they will pursue, and how to approach mentors.
 The Environmental Law Center maintains an externship resource center, and any new externship openings are posted in our monthly newsletter to students.

 Very truly yours,